UK Forestry Standard

 • plan and manage forests to enhance their resilience and mitigate the risks posed from climate change.

-Managing the carbon in forest soil is important since there might be more carbon stored here than in the tree biomass, especially on peat.
+Managing the carbon in forest soil is important as there may be more carbon stored in the soil than in the tree biomass, especially in peat.
 Data on where peat lies, and at what depth, will help determine if woodland creation or restocking is appropriate, and help identify where action should be taken to maintain soil fertility and soil carbon.

 Accurate soils data will help plan and manage a forest to increase its resilience to the risks posed by climate change.
 Climate change projections suggest that, on some sites and for some species, growing conditions will become more challenging, especially where summer drought coincides with free-draining soils.
-The ESC-DSS tool takes into account climate change projections for 2050 and 2080, so it is important that accurate soils data is used.
+The Ecological Site Classification Tool (ESC4) takes into account climate change projections for 2050 and 2080, for which it is important that accurate soils data is used.

 Adobe Acrobat Reader is the free, trusted leader for reliably viewing, annotating and signing PDFs.